Decoding 13/20 as a Decimal: A thorough look

 Another approach involves creating an equivalent fraction with a denominator that's a power of 10.
 This allows for a direct conversion to a decimal.
 While this method isn't always possible (depending on the denominator's factors), it's useful when applicable.

 Unfortunately, 20 doesn't easily convert to a power of 10 by simply multiplying by a whole number.
 The prime factorization of 20 is 2² x 5.
-To make it a power of 10, we need another 5.
-Therefore, multiplying both numerator and denominator by 5 is the simplest solution.
+So to make it a power of 10, we need another 5.
+Which means, multiplying both numerator and denominator by 5 is the simplest solution.

 -